-Cone Beam Computed Tomography (CBCT), also known as a 3-D X-ray, is performed when regular dental or facial X-rays are inadequate.
-This uses a special technology that produces high-quality, 3-D images of the dental structure, the soft tissues that make up the gums, the nerve paths, and the bone underlying the teeth with precision.
+Cone Beam Computed Tomography (CBCT), also known as a 3D X-ray, is used in conjunction with regular dental or facial X-rays.
+This uses a special technology that produces high-quality, 3D images of the dental structure, the soft tissues that make up the gums, the nerve paths, and the bone underlying the teeth with precision.

 The images produced are then used to evaluate gum diseases, the bone framework of the face, nasal cavity, and sinuses, allowing more accurate treatment.